-The Annual Meeting of the Stockholders of Geospace Technologies Corporation will be held at 10:30 a.m. on February 9, 2023.
-The Annual Meeting will be held virtually via live webcast at meetnow.global/MX4R2KZ.
-Stockholders will NOT be able to attend the Annual Meeting in-person.
-The virtual Annual Meeting will be held for the following purposes:
+The Annual Meeting of the Stockholders of Geospace Technologies Corporation will be held at 11:00 a.m. on February 8, 2024.
+The Annual Meeting will be held both virtually via live webcast at meetnow.global/MPGCU4H and in person at the DoubleTree by Hilton, 12801 Northwest Freeway, Houston, Texas.
+The Annual Meeting will be held for the following purposes:

-- 1. to elect three directors to hold office as Class I directors until the 2026 Annual Meeting of Stockholders or until his or her successor is duly elected and qualified; - to ratify the appointment by the audit committee of the Board of Directors of RSM US LLP, independent public accountants, as the Company's auditors for the fiscal year ending September 30, 2023; - to vote on a non-binding, advisory resolution regarding the compensation of Geospace Technologies Corporation's named executive officers; - 4. to vote on a non-binding, advisory proposal on the frequency of the advisory vote on the compensation of Geospace Technologies Corporation's named executive officers; and - 5. to transact such other business as may properly come before the Annual Meeting or any adjournment thereof.
+- 1. to elect two directors to hold office as Class II directors until the 2027 Annual Meeting of Stockholders or until his or her successor is duly elected and qualified; - 2. to ratify the appointment by the audit committee of the Board of Directors of RSM US LLP, independent public accountants, as the Company's auditors for the fiscal year ending September 30, 2024; - 3. to vote on a non-binding, advisory resolution regarding the compensation of Geospace Technologies Corporation's named executive officers; and - 4. to transact such other business as may properly come before the Annual Meeting or any adjournment thereof.

-The holders of record of Geospace Technologies Corporation common stock at the close of business on December 15, 2022 will be entitled to vote at the Annual Meeting.
+The holders of record of Geospace Technologies Corporation common stock at the close of business on December 15, 2023 will be entitled to vote at the Annual Meeting.